extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 Configuring an IP Fabric with ZTP enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DC Fabric suite can automatically provision a Brocade VDX switch and create an IP Fabric on the switch
+The BWC DC Fabric automation suite can automatically provision a Brocade VDX switch and create an IP Fabric on the switch
 if the switch has ZTP enabled and if no management IP address has been assigned to the switch.

+Zero Touch Provisioning (ZTP) can be used to bring up a switch with new firmware and a preset configuration automatically.
+The switch does not need to be configured via the console.
+ZTP uses a DHCP-based process known as DHCP Automatic Deployment (DAD) to handle basic configuration such as assigning a VCS ID, VCS mode, an RBridge ID, and downloading firmware.

+As part of the ZTP process, the switch can execute a local script.
+This stage is used to register the switch with Brocade Workflow Composer and run the BGP workflow if desired.

 .. note::
     For detailed information about ZTP, refer to the :doc:`ZTP reference <../ztp_reference>`